AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-scenario.md

 >[!TIP]
 >
 >A scenario like this would be useful if you had a spreadsheet listing projects that need to be worked on using projects in [!DNL Workfront].
-The scenario could "watch" the spreadsheet for new rows and add a new project in Workfront for each one.
+The scenario could "watch" the spreadsheet for new rows and add a new project in [!DNL Workfront] for each one.

 Creating a scenario consists of several main tasks:

 ## Choose the apps and name the scenario

-1. Download this [spreadsheet](https://cdn.experience.workfront.com/Documentation/Workfront+Fusion/Fusion+Practice+Scenario+Sample+Sheet.xlsx), then upload it to your [!DNL Google] Drive for use throughout this exercise.
+1. Download this [spreadsheet](https://cdn.experience.workfront.com/Documentation/Workfront+Fusion/Fusion+Practice+Scenario+Sample+Sheet.xlsx), then upload it to your [!DNL Google Drive] for use throughout this exercise.

    Or

-   Create or find your own simple [!DNL Google] Sheets spreadsheet similar to this one:
+   Create or find your own simple [!DNL Google Sheets] spreadsheet similar to this one:

    ![](assets/spreadsheet-headers-350x55.png)

-1. Sign into your Workfront Fusion account.
+1. Sign into your [!DNL Workfront Fusion] account.
 1. Click **[!UICONTROL Scenarios]** ![](assets/scenarios-icon.png) in the left panel.

    In the left panel that displays, you can organize your scenarios into folders.

-   At the top of the main area to the right, you can view **All** scenarios you have built, your **Active Scenarios** and **Inactive Scenarios**, and **Concepts**, which are scenarios that need some more work before [!DNL Workfront Fusion] can classify them as active or inactive.
+   At the top of the main area to the right, you can view **[!UICONTROL All]** scenarios you have built, your **[!UICONTROL Active Scenarios]** and **[!UICONTROL Inactive Scenarios]**, and **[!UICONTROL Concepts]**, which are scenarios that need some more work before [!DNL Workfront Fusion] can classify them as active or inactive.

    ![](assets/scenarios-left-panel-350x215.png)